 - Cons and possible risks resulting from the implementation

 - Internal and external implementation costs

-This is not yet comprehensive enough for a decision, of course, but it’s good first step.
+This is not yet comprehensive enough for a decision, of course, but it's a good first step.
 Take a look at my screen; the result could look like this: